 - The economic gap continues to grow.
 Do you really think this is sustainable for our country?
 Has anyone heard about South Africa? (quoting Kris Kristofferson but “Freedom is just another word for nothing left to lose”).
 A European, when asked why he didn’t want to make more money by sacrificing the workers responded, “I don’t want to be a rich person in a poor country.”
 Poverty affects learning, let’s deal with it, instead of pretending it doesn’t exist.
 (See 50 Myths and Lies about Education by Berliner & Glass)

 - “We can, whenever and wherever we choose, successfully teach all children whose schooling is of interest to us; we already know more than we need to do that; and whether or not we do it must finally depend on how we feel about the fact that we haven’t so far.”
 Ron Edmonds, 1979.
 So, will we?
-It is not about knowledge, we think it is about will and skill.
+It is not about knowledge, we think it is about will, skill and commitment.

 - Education is NOT a priority in the United States.
 Every time education has come to the forefront something more important (to those in positions of power) have trumped education.
 In the 70s, savings and loan took center stage.
 In the 80s, oil and the Manufactured Crisis (Berliner & Biddle).
 In the 90s, technology was the most important.
 In the 2000s we have decided to vilify those who are doing the work keeping the social fabric together.
 If we want to be compared on PISA scores, why not do what other countries are doing to be successful.
 Juan Enriquez, Harvard, wrote in “The Untied States of American” (untied, not united) that every country decides what it wants to be number in.
 Brazil chose soccer, Korea chose math and science.
 It seems to us the United States has chosen entertainment.